leesangjun1903/Computer-Vision-and-Tabula-AI/Theory/readme.md

 Chapter 17: Moving a Model to Production
 Chapter 18: Using OpenCV Utilities for Image Analysis

+## Computer Vision: Models, Learning, and Inference,  Simon J. D. Prince
+1. Introduction
+2. Introduction to Probability
+3. Common probability distributions
+4. Fitting probability models
+5. The normal distribution
+6. Learning and inference in vision
+7. Modeling complex data densities
+8. Regression models
+9. Classification models
+10. Graphical models
+11. Models for chains and trees
+12. Models for grids
+13. Image preprocessing and feature extraction
+14. The pinhole camera
+15. Models for transformations
+16. Multiple cameras
+17. Models for shape
+18. Models for style and identity
+19. Temporal models
+20. Models for visual words

 ## Deep Learning for Computer Vision, Rajalingappaa Shanmugamani
 Understanding deep learning